 The NYSRC requested the NYISO to conduct the sensitivity analysis described in this white paper.
-The NYISO began the evaluation using the NYSRC 2020 IRM Study Preliminary Base Case ("PBC") assumptions, which satisfies the LOLE criterion that the probability of an unplanned disconnection of firm load due to resource deficiencies is, on average, no more than 0.1 days per year.
-For the purpose of this sensitivity analysis, an additional 4,000 MW each of on-shore wind, off-shore wind and in front-of-meter (FTM) solar resources were added to the base case.
+The NYISO began the evaluation using the PBC assumptions, which satisfies the LOLE criterion that the probability of an unplanned disconnection of firm load due to resource deficiencies is, on average, no more than 0.1 days per year.
+For the purpose of this sensitivity analysis, an additional 4,000 MW each of on-shore wind, off-shore wind and in-front-of-the-meter (FTM) solar resources were added to the base case.